 Community Resource Unit

-Code Enforcement: Code Enforcement Officer Matt Creel and Officer Billy Kennedy are responsible for enforcing the laws that prohibit the existence of conditions deemed to be a hazard to public health, safety, and welfare.
+Code Enforcement: Code Enforcement Officers Matt Creel and Billy Kennedy are responsible for enforcing municipal ordinances such as the prohibition of junk vehicles, loud noise, illegal dumping, land use, and business regulations, and conditions deemed to be a hazard to public health, safety, and welfare.
 For More information, please visit our Code Enforcement page.

 Warrants: The Warrants Department handles the filing and execution of arrest warrants issued by Daphne's municipal court, which are administered by Warrant Officer.
 The Warrants position was created in 1996 and has been a tremendous asset to the department.
 This position is currently vacant and all warrants are handled by a team effort of the Daphne Municipal Court, Patrol Officers and Detectives.
 If you need assistance with warrants, please contact our dispatch office at (251) 621-9100.

 School Crossing Guards: Daphne currently has ten School Crossing Guards, who work at various intersections throughout the city, directing traffic and transporting children to and from school safely.

 Special Operations: Special Operations includes the department's Homeland Security and Drug Interdiction Officers.